-CIVIC BUILDING STANDARDS DV-1 Village Commercial District District DV-3 Village Residential District DV-4 Village Center District BUILDING SITING See section 27-107B, districts, for build-to zone dimensior ns by DV district Percent of building façade in build-to zone (all streets) No min.
+CIVIC BUILDING STANDARDS DV-1 Village Commercial District DV-2 Village Office District DV-3 Village Residential District DV-4 Village Center District BUILDING SITING See section 27-107B, districts, for build-to zone dimensions by DV district Percent of building façade in build-to zone (all streets) No min.
 No min.
 No min.
 No min.
-Off-street parking along Frontage Not permitted Not permitted Not permitted Not permitted FLOOR-TO-FLOOR HEIGHT See figure 27-107D-2 Measuring g Story Height an nd section 27-10 7(i)(2) Floor-To-Fl oor Height.
+Off-street parking along Frontage Not permitted Not permitted Not permitted Not permitted FLOOR-TO-FLOOR HEIGHT See figure 27-107D-2 Measurin g Story Height an d section 27-107 7(i)(2) Floor-To-Flo oor Height.
 Ground Story Minimum Height 14 ft.
 14 ft.
 14 ft 14 ft.
 Ground Story Maximum Height 30 ft.
 30 ft.
 30 ft.
 30 ft.
-Ground Story Elevation maximum of 2.5 ft. above the adjacent sidewalk in right-of- way without visible basement and a maximum of 4.5 ft. above the sidewalk with a visible basement USES All Stories Limited to civic subcategory of uses Parking within Building nt and in rear of $\mathfrak g$ be from an interi Required Occupied Space 30 feet deep fr along a primary s STREET FAÇADE DESIGN REQUIREMENTS See section 27-11 4(d)(4) Street Fa çade Design Red quirements Ground Story Fenestration Measured between 2 and 10 ft. above grade 20% min.
+Ground Story Elevation maximum of 2.5 ft. above the adjacent sidewalk in right-of-way without visible basement and a maximum of 4.5 ft. above the sidewalk with a visible basement USES All Stories Limited to civic subcategory of u ıses Parking within Building Permitted fully in any basement and in rear of ground and upper floors; entrance should be from an interior façade Required Occupied Space 30 feet deep from any façade along a primary street on all ground floor and upper stories STREET FAÇADE DESIGN REQUIREMENTS See section 27-114(d)(4) Street Façade Design Requirements Ground Story Fenestration Measured between 2 and 10 ft. above grade 20% min.
 20% min.
 20% min.
 20% min.
-Ground Story Blank Wall along a Primary Street max.
+Ground Story Blank Wall along a Primary Street No max.
 Entry Area Entrance shall be off a stoop or a porch.
 Refer to 27-621 Terms Defined.
 Porch shall be at least 5 feet deep and 8 feet wide.
 Stoop shall be at least 3 feet deep and 5 feet wide.
 Required Number of Street Entrances One per building Ground Story Vertical Façade Divisions none required

-(i) Explanation of specific building type requirements.

-The following explains and further defines the standards outlined on the tables on the previous pages, specific to each building type.

-- (1) Building siting.
+- (i) Explanation of specific building type requirements. - The following explains and further defines the standards outlined on the tables on the previous pages, specific to each building type. - (1) Building siting.
 The following explains the line item requirements for each building type table within the section entitled "Building siting." - a.
 Build-to zone coverage.
-The minimum percentage of building wall or façade along the street for each street is designated on each building type table. - 1.
-Measurement.
-The width of the principal structures (as measured within the build-to zone along the frontage edge) is divided by the length of the frontage parallel to the property line following the street. - 2.
-Courtyards.
+The minimum percentage of building wall or façade along the street for each street is designated on each building type table. - Measurement.
+The width of the principal structures (as measured within the build-to zone along the frontage edge) is divided by the length of the frontage parallel to the property line following the street. - Courtyards.
 Courtyards, per section 27-621, terms defined, located along the façade in the build-to zone count towards the minimum coverage.
 Refer to street types for limitations of courtyards along some frontages.